Our aim is to have fun with photography. We have a range of members in terms of age and ability and we welcome newcomers at any time.

 (no mail can be received at this address)

-Our room is on the first floor and is accessible by lift.
+Our room was on the first floor and accessible by lift.

-The bar within the hall is available for refreshment.
+The bar within the hall was available for refreshment.

 (with approximately 31 evenings